 Itea Little Henry Shrubs for Sale Online

-Itea Little Henry is a useful native plant with lots of potential for the home landscape.
-It prefers moist soils and will tolerate wet conditions.
-It will grow in full sun to full shade and requires little pruning or other maintenance.
-Itea Little Henry has lightly scented, pure white flowers that shoot like fireworks in the early summer horizon.
-Its mounded, compact stature makes it an improvement over older varieties such as the old favorite Itea ‘Henry’s Garnet.
-In the Fall the green summer foliage changes to a brilliant multitude of oranges and reds, making Itea Little Henry a plant all seasons.
-Thrives in the dappled sunlight under the canopy of larger trees and in natural woodland settings.
+Little Henry® Itea has lightly scented, pure white flowers that shoot like fireworks in the early summer.
+Its mounded, compact stature improves it over older varieties such as the old favorite Itea 'Henry’s Garnet'.
+In the Fall, the green summer foliage changes to a brilliant multitude of oranges and reds, making Little Henry Itea a plant for all seasons.

 After purchasing your Itea Little Henry Shrubs, be sure to read our recommended care instructions to ensure a healthy and happy plant for years to come.